 Jung was very much steeped in the Christian tradition.
 He may not have agreed with the old theologians who accounted for evil as ‘privatio boni’, he may have accounted for evil in the psychological and religious sense as the dark or shadow side of both human beings and God and thus removed the total blame for evil from conscious individuals; nevertheless, the absolute of his metaphysical system, as the hypothetical ‘unus mundus’, is beyond good and evil.
 From this perspective, little difference appears between the intuitions of Jung and Plotinus about reality and the nature of evil.
 (Pauson, pp.87-88)

-However, Pauson says that their philosophical approaches are different
+However, Pauson observes that their philosophical approaches are different.

-in that Jung, being influenced by Kant, sees his own philosophical
+Jung, influenced by Kant, sees his own philosophical

 separation between the conceptual scheme and the reality which it

 explains.
 That is why Jung called his philosophy “his myth”, and it